vrienstudios/anime-dl/README.md

 [![Discord Server](https://img.shields.io/discord/737835739529740308.svg?label=discord)](https://discord.gg/Jzxfy2U)
+For quick replies, you can dm me on twitter: https://twitter.com/shujiandou

 # Vidstream Downloader
 Hello!
 Welcome to our page, this application is perfect for downloading any anime series that is on the site vidstreaming.io.